UNRENTABLES.ORG

 Renters insurance can help with things like:

-Living in Denial But many renters still don’t believe they need such insurance.
+But many renters still don’t believe they need such insurance.
 A survey conducted by Cambridge Reports, Inc. for the Insurance Information Institute found that fewer than three out of every 10 renters purchase renters insurance.
 Many renters mistakenly believe their landlord’s insurance will cover their own belongings.
 In fact, it would be extremely rare for a landlord’s policy to extend to tenants’ property.
 To determine how much insurance coverage you’ll need, take a complete inventory of your personal items.
 An insurance agent can help with this by estimating the total value of your property.
-Types of Insurance